...

 Harris County, Texas Family Law Court - 246TH Judicial District Local Rules

 The 246th Judicial District Court comprises dedicated court personnel who play vital roles in the administration of justice.
-Judge Angela L. Graves-Harrington, as the presiding judge, is responsible for overseeing the court proceedings, making legal determinations, and ensuring the fair application of the law.
+Specifically, Judge Angela L. Graves-Harrington, as the presiding judge, is responsible for overseeing the court proceedings, making legal determinations, and ensuring the fair application of the law.
+Additionally, other court staff help ensure the efficient processing of cases in accordance with legal standards.

 In addition to the judge, the court also has associate judges and clerks who assist in the day-to-day operations.
-Associate judges may be assigned specific cases and handle hearings and trials under the supervision of the presiding judge.
-The court clerks play an essential role in maintaining records, managing documentation, and assisting parties and attorneys with necessary paperwork.
+The presiding judge supervises associate judges, assigning them specific cases and overseeing their handling of hearings and trials.
+In addition, court clerks play an essential role in maintaining records, managing documentation, and assisting parties and attorneys with necessary paperwork.
+Additionally, the collaboration between judges and clerks ensures the court operates efficiently, with all legal processes documented and handled promptly.

 The court personnel in the 246th Judicial District Court work diligently to uphold the integrity of the legal process and provide assistance to individuals navigating the family law system.